 Jakarta at a Glance

 As is common for many megacities, Jakarta encompasses all walks of life from wealth to poverty.
-Although most people with jobs in Jakarta’s center and its skyscrapers are quite well off, the other side of the coin is a wide strip of slum landscape surrounding the city.
-Living and working in Jakarta means having to put up with these discrepancies and being able to deal with them.
+Although most people employed in Jakarta’s center and its skyscrapers are well off, the other side of the coin is a wide strip of slum landscape surrounding the city.
+When living and working in Jakarta, you need to be able to deal with such extremes.
 Working in Jakarta will, like any move to a foreign city, have its ups and downs.